-The Corporation anticipates that revenues and EBITDA may decline in future quarters as the economic crisis deepens and properties are sold to fund working capital needs, investments in public securities and future potential businesses.
+The Corporation anticipates that revenues and EBITDA may decline in future quarters as properties are sold to fund working capital needs, investments in public securities and future potential businesses.
 Additionally, the Corporation anticipates an increase in operating expenses in future quarters, primarily as a result of an increase in payroll along with due diligence expenses related to potential acquisitions outside of Mongolia.
 The Corporation expects to finance losses with additional property sales.